jonopriestley/avrsim-python/README.md

 -	Download Notepad++
 -	Download the AVR.xml file
 -	Go to *Language -> User Defined Language -> Open User Defined Language Folder*, and put AVR.xml in that folder then reboot the app.
--	Go to *Settings -> Preferences -> Dark Mode*, click Enable Dark Mode and set it to black
+-	Go to *Settings -> Preferences -> Dark Mode*, click Enable Dark Mode
 -	Go to *Settings -> Style Configurator* and make sure the theme is set to *"DarkModeDefault"*
 -	Use the AVR language package for any AVR files you are writing